DMVis/DMVis/README.md

 npm install
 ```

-To maintain code quality, husky is used to run test, linting, and formatting checks
+To maintain code quality, `husky` is used to run tests, linting, and formatting checks
 before commits.
 To enable this, you need to install the git hooks:

 ```bash